 - i) On April 16, 2014, the Company announced that it had completed a non-brokered private placement financing (the "Financing").
 The Financing consisted of the sale of 6,600,000 units (each, a "Unit") at a price of \$0.10 per Unit, with each Unit consisting of one common share of the Company (each, a "Share") and one-half of one Share purchase warrant (each whole such warrant, a "Warrant"), each Warrant entitling the holder to acquire one additional Share until April 16, 2017 at a price of \$0.15 per Share.
 4,150,000 of the 6,600,000 Units were acquired by the CEO of the Company and 250,000 units were acquired by a director of the Company.
 The financing was approved by all of the non-interested directors of the Company and was exempt from the valuation and minority approval requirements in Multilateral Instrument 61-101 Protection of Minority Security Holders in Special Transactions on the basis of certain exemptions available thereunder.
 The Financing was also approved by the TSX Venture Exchange.
 All securities issued pursuant to the Financing are subject to a statutory hold period of four months. - ii) On April 25, 2014, the Company renegotiated the option payments associated with the Victorio project.
-The revised terms are as follows: - payment of \$75,000 on June 1, 2014 and 50,000 Galway Metals common shares; - payment of \$75,000 on June 1, 2015; - payment of \$75,000 on June 1, 2016; - payment of \$75,000 on June 1, 2017; and - payment of \$900,000 on June 1, 2018. - iii) On January 31, 2014, the Company announced the approval and adoption by its board of directors (the "Board") of amendments to its by-laws to include advance notice provisions (the "Advance Notice Provision"), the purpose of which is to require advance notice to be provided to the Company in circumstances where nominations of persons for election to the Board are made by shareholders of the Company (the "Shareholders") other than pursuant to: (i) a requisition of a meeting of Shareholders made pursuant to the provisions of the Business Corporations Act (New Brunswick) (the "Act"); or (ii) a Shareholder proposal made pursuant to the provisions of the Act.
+The revised terms are as follows: - payment of \$75,000 on June 1, 2014 and 50,000 Galway Metals common shares; - payment of \$75,000 on June 1, 2015; - payment of \$75,000 on June 1, 2016; - payment of \$75,000 on June 1, 2017; and - payment of \$900,000 on June 1, 2018. - (iii) On May 20, 2014, the Company announced that it had been notified that a shareholder of the Company submitted a request for a hearing and review by the British Columbia Securities Commission (the "BCSC") of the decision (the "Decision") of the TSX Venture Exchange to approve the Financing.
+The shareholder requested that the BCSC issue an order (i) setting aside the Decision and (ii) issuing a cease trade order in respect of the Units (and underlying securities) issued in the financing until the Financing has effectively been unwound.
+All subscribers to the Financing have been informed of the appeal.